decoursin/kafka-connect-example/README.md

 # Kafka Connect Example

+A simple example of using Kafka Connect with Kafka Streams.

+### Setup

 1) Install Confluent on your company (needed for some of the scripts)

 2) run `./kafka-start` to start docker containers